stili87/Project-Zuora/README.md

     > The user that made the comment will be able to delete it on a separate page.
     > The user that made the comment will be able to edit it on a separate page.

-# Bonus Features

-    > Splash Page - with option to use a demo user.
+   4.)
+User functionality

     > Create a user with all functionality of the seeded users.
     > Site is secured that the logged in user can only edit/delete things that they created.
     > Site has a profile page with all the users questions and answers.

+# Other Features

+    > Splash Page - with option to use a demo user.